 Fluconazole and Alcohol

-Any time you take a prescription drug or over-the-counter medication, you must understand how it will mix with other substances you might ingest.
-Alcohol use should be avoided with many medications because it can cause mild to severe side effects and other concerns.
+Any time you take a prescription drug or over-the-counter medication for any medical condition, you must understand how it will mix with other substances you might ingest through its drug information and disclaimer attached to the bottle itself or packaging.
+Alcohol use should be avoided with many medications because it can cause mild to serious side effects like allergic reactions and other concerns.
 Now that you have been prescribed fluconazole, you understandably need to know if it is safe to continue drinking alcohol for the length of your treatment.
 What should you know about the impact of alcohol consumption with fluconazole treatment?

 Table of Contents

 Fluconazole is an FDA-approved antifungal medication that is only available through a doctor’s prescription.
 It may also be prescribed by its brand names, Diflucan or Canesten.
 While it is usually taken in tablet form, fluconazole is also available in a liquid formula for oral ingestion.
 In the body, it works to eradicate fungal overgrowths.
 Specifically, it blocks the membrane growth of fungal cells to fight the infection.

 Commonly, fluconazole is prescribed to treat penile balanitis, yeast infections, and oral thrush.
 In some cases, it may also be prescribed as a treatment for meningitis, urinary tract infections, and fungal infections impacting the lungs, esophagus, abdomen, and other areas of the body.
 This medication may also be prescribed before a bone marrow transplant or as a fungal growth prevention measure for those in chemotherapy.
 The typical treatment length may range from a week to six months, depending on the type and severity of the infection.

 How Does Alcohol Consumption Impact Fluconazole Treatment?